 Stitch is an award winning London-based studio of architects and urban designers established in 2012.
-We are experts in housing and urban regeneration and in our first 5 years have achieved unanimous planning consents for 955 homes in London, with 273 of these homes now complete.
+We are experts in housing and urban regeneration and in our first 5 years we have achieved unanimous planning consent for over 1000 new homes in London, with nearly 300 of these homes now complete.
 We have also created streets and squares and new neighbourhoods, and these are beginning to emerge.

 Our projects range from urban design strategies and masterplans to feasibility studies, to detailed planning applications for complex urban sites.
 Our clients are private developers and housebuilders, housing associations, local authorities, and most recently special companies established by councils to deliver their own housing.